-In the statement of income and expenditure, where the revenue item is attributable to restricted funds for specific purposes, the revenue is allocated to the restricted funds category.
+In the statement of income and expenditure and other comprehensive income, where the revenue item is attributable to restricted funds for specific purposes, the revenue is allocated to the restricted funds category.

 (ii) Donations in kind

 Donations in kind are recognised when the goods or equipment are received and where the value can be reliably estimated.